 Held: The appeals court upheld the verdict.
-It found that trees on boundary line are common property of the adjoining landowners which neither may destroy without consent of other.
+It found that trees on the boundary line are the common property of the adjoining landowners which neither may destroy without consent of the other.
 However, trespass is not committed if there is permission or consent to do acts complained of, which consent may be implied from circumstances, and the jury was entitled to find that the Defendants had Meixner’s consent.

 Generally, the Court said, permission to do a particular act carries with it authority and right, by implication, to do all that is necessary to effect principal objects and to avail licensee of his rights under license.
-Meixner’s agreement with Buecksler and the company for building a line fence between the adjoining properties carried with it by implication the right to do such things as were reasonably necessary in order properly to build the fence, including the cutting of trees on boundary line.
+Meixner’s agreement with Buecksler and the company for building a line fence between the adjoining properties carried with it by implication the right to do such things as were reasonably necessary in order properly to build the fence, including the cutting of trees on the boundary line.

 Meixner had asked the court to award him treble damages under the Minnesota statute in wrongful cutting.
 The court declined, pointing out that there had to be damages in order to treble them, and Meixner simply had none.

 – Tom Root